prig6640-cloud/document_cache/cs2270project/README.md

 - This function removes the oldest document from the list
 - When capacity is full, it removes the last item and returns to the cache
-- Removes the last node and returns to cache for deletion

 CODE SNIPPET 2: